 Acupuncture is a time-honored method of treatment in Oriental medicine.
-Dawn uses acupuncture to gently restore balance to the body’s vital energies, which stimulates healing and promotes optimal well-being.
+Dr. Dawn uses acupuncture to gently restore balance to the body’s vital energies, which stimulates healing and promotes optimal well-being.

 Very fine, sterile, one-time use needles are inserted into specific points on the skin to adjust and regulate the flow of energy in the body.
 Gentle physiological responses occur, which create the circumstances for the body and mind to re-balance, release pain and heal.

-Dawn practices Traditional Chinese acupuncture, some Tan Balance Method of acupuncture.
+Dr. Dawn Potter-Balusik practices Traditional Chinese acupuncture, some Tan Balance Method of acupuncture.
 She may also use non-needle techniques, such as acupressure, press pellets, low-level laser, microcurrent or moxabustion for those who are too young or frightened of needles.

 How does acupuncture work?

 Acupuncture directly accesses the Life Energy, or Qi (“chee”) that was discussed in the Oriental medicine page.
 Over thousands of years, the Chinese mapped pathways along which this Qi energy flows in human beings.
 These pathways, known also as Meridians, can be thought of like rivers.
 They carry Qi energy to all organs, tissues and cells in the body, ensuring proper physiological and structural functioning.